-All documents related in any way to the tenant’s claims and/or to the landlord’s defenses or counterclaims (to the extent not addressed elsewhere in your responses to these document requests).
+All documents related in any way to the tenant’s claims or to the landlord’s defenses or counterclaims (to the extent not addressed elsewhere in your responses to these document requests).

-All documents you plan to present at trial.
+All documents the landlord plans to present at trial.

 {%p if drq.any_in_category("Subsidized Housing") %}